 Gerald P Murphy masthead

-Thanks for joining us on a journey that is sure to position us at the forefront of scientific discovery – keeping a keen eye on the need for translating our research findings into practical application that will promote healthy longevity
+Thanks for joining us on a journey that is sure to secure a spot for us at the forefront of scientific discovery —

 David J. Waters, DVM, PhD